Facilitated exclusion process: Facilitated totally asymmetric simple exclusion process

 where we use the convention that the state $\vec{x}_{i}^+$ is obtained from $\vec{x}$ by incrementing by one the coordinate $x_i$. \end{definition} \begin{remark} One may similarly define FTASEP($\alpha$) on the state space $\mathbb{X}$ instead of $\mathbb{X}_{>0}$, in order to allow initial conditions without a rightmost particle. \end{remark}

 In order to study FTASEP($\alpha$), we use a coupling with another interacting particle system: a TASEP with a source at the origin that injects particles at exponential rate $\alpha$.
 We consider configurations of particles on $\Z_{>0}$ where each site can be occupied by at most one particle, and each particle jumps to the right by one at exponential rate $1$, provided the target site is empty.
 At site $0$ sits an infinite source of particles, which means that a particle always jumps to site $1$ at exponential rate $\alpha$ when the site $1$ is empty (See Figure \ref{fig:OpenTASEP}).
-We will denote the occupation variables in half-line TASEP by $g_i(t)$ (equals $1$ if site $i$ is occupied, $0$ else), and define the integrated current $N_x(t)$ as the number of particles on the right of site $x$ (or at site $x$) at time $t$. \begin{definition} The half-line TASEP with open boundary condition is a continuous-time Markov process defined on the state space $\lbrace 0,1\rbrace^{\Z_{>0}} $ via its Markov generator, acting on local functions $f: \lbrace 0,1\rbrace^{\Z_{>0}} \to \R$ by
+We will denote the occupation variables in half-line TASEP by $g_i(t)$ (equals $1$ if site $i$ is occupied, $0$ else). \begin{definition} The half-line TASEP with open boundary condition is a continuous-time Markov process defined on the state space $\lbrace 0,1\rbrace^{\Z_{>0}} $ via its Markov generator, acting on local functions $f: \lbrace 0,1\rbrace^{\Z_{>0}} \to \R$ by